Lots of extra benefits and a bonus scheme tailored to expectant parents

 Want to do something nice for yourself and your child?
 Here’s how:

-- It’s best to keep your Happy Baby Bonus booklet with you at all times, so that you can collect stamps for preventative services that you use before your baby’s first birthdayThe more stamps you collect, the higher your bonus will be.
+It’s best to keep your Babyglück bonus booklet with you at all times, so that you can collect stamps for preventative services that you use before your baby’s first birthdayThe more stamps you collect, the higher your bonus will be.
 You can collect 5 stamps in total.

 Then you can choose which baby course you would like to spend your bonus of up to 50 euros on.
 If you don't want to redeem your bonus against a course, you will receive up to 25 euros to use however you like.
 Just upload the stamped bonus booklet and the course invoices as photos in the Meine SBK app or at meine.sbk.org/en.
 You can also send your documents by post to: SBK, 80227 Munich, Germany.